nitinkc/nitinkc.github.io/_posts/systems_design/networks/2024-05-22-Communication_API_Protocols.md

 not reach the client then there is no point in retrying because the data is old.So UDP is better for live-streaming.

-However, in some cases where we need, guaranteeddelivery TCP is preferred.
+However, in some cases where we need, guaranteed delivery TCP is preferred.

 ##### HTTP-DASH